zsotroav/zsotroav.dev/content/en/projects/fok-gyem-tetris.md

 A while ago, I managed to get my hands on a few 7x24 pixel modules for which we were able to create a custom controller board with a few friends.
-One of our first ideas, apart from running [Bad Apple!!](./fok-gyem-bad-apple) on it, was to play Tetris on it.
+One of our first ideas, apart from running Doom and [Bad Apple!!](./fok-gyem-bad-apple) on it, was to play Tetris on it.
 This made exactly that possible.

 ![](/img/projects/fok-gyem-tetris/testing.jpg) <br /> *Testing the game on final